 Using Trainline, you can book cheap bus tickets from major locations in the UK to London Gatwick Airport in just a few clicks.
 This will save you money on taxis and airport parking, meaning you’ll have more to spend on your holiday.
 We recommend that you book tickets well in advance to get the cheapest fares.

 National Express runs direct and low-cost services from over 70 locations across the UK.
 They also have a service that runs every 30 minutes from London Victoria Coach Station to London Gatwick Airport.
 This service stops at both Gatwick North Terminal and Gatwick South Terminal and the journey takes between 65 and 85 minutes.
 Tickets from London to Gatwick Airport can cost as little as £8 if you book in advance.

 If you have an early flight, you can stay in the small YOTELAIR, just inside Gatwick Airport’s South Terminal.

-Looking for another way to travel to Gatwick Airport?
-You can also take the train to Gatwick Airport.
+Looking for other ways to travel from London Gatwick Airport?
+You can also get the train from London Gatwick Airport.